Best practices for firewall rules configuration

 If the service should be accessible to everyone on the Internet, then any source IP address is the correct option.
 In all other cases, you should specify the source address.

-It’s acceptable to allow all source addresses to access your HTTP server.
-It’s generally not acceptable to allow all source addresses to access your server management ports (22 for Linux SSH and 3389 for Windows RDP) or database (1433 for SQL Server, 1521 for Oracle, and 2206 for MySQL).
-Be as specific as practical about who can reach these ports.
+Be specific about who can reach these ports.
 When it is impractical to define source IP addresses for network management, you might consider another solution like a remote access VPN as a compensating control to allow the access required and protect your network.

 Specify the destination IP address

-The destination IP address is the IP address of the server that runs the service to which you want to allow access.
-Always specify which server (or group of servers) can be accessed.
+The destination IP address is the IP address of the server that runs the service to which you want to enable access.
+Always specify which server or servers are accessible.
 Configuring a destination value of

 Specify the destination port

-The destination port corresponds to the service that needs to be accessed.
+The destination port corresponds to the accessible service.
 This value of this field should never be

 any.
 The service that runs on the server and needs to be accessed is defined, and only this port needs to be allowed.
-For example, allowing all ports will greatly impact the security of the server by allowing a malicious entity to perform a dictionary attack to guess the password, as well as execute exploits for any port and protocol that is configured on the server.
+Allowing all ports affects the security of the server by allowing dictionary attacks as well as exploits of any port and protocol that is configured on the server.

 Avoid using too wide a range of ports.
-If dynamic ports are used, firewalls sometimes provide inspection policies to securely allow them through.
+If dynamic ports are used, firewalls sometimes offer inspection policies to securely allow them through.

-This section describes bad examples of firewall rules, but also shows some alternative good rules to follow when configuring firewall rules.
+This section describes dangerous examples of firewall rules, but also shows some alternative good rules to follow when configuring firewall rules.

 permit tcp any WEB-SERVER1 http.